wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

 ## KNOWN ISSUES HELP!!!
 #### Any help would be appreciated!!!!
 * Stuck in fixing the framebuffer for intel UHD 630 on CFL-Refresh (9750H).
+    * Boot stuck in `gIOScreenLockState 3, hs 0, bs 0, now 0, sm 0x0` if boot without `FakeID=0x12345678`.
 * Audio output background noise when plugged into a 3.5mm output device.
 * Theme icon display error caused likely by Clover 5107.

 ## Issues & Solutions